 - familism, diversity in and discrimination of family and relationship forms

 If you want to know more about my experiences and identities and how they relate to my work, feel free to ask me.

 - Diploma in Political Science (equals today’s Master Degree), Free University of Berlin, Germany

 - Facilitator, trained in Technology of Participation at the Instituto de Asuntos Culturales, Madrid, Spain

-- Certified Basic Counselor of Positive Psychotherapie (with a focus on family and couple counseling), trained at the International Academy for Positive and Transcultural Psychotherapie, Wiesbaden, Germany
+- Basic Counselor of Positive Psychotherapie (with a focus on family and couple counseling), trained and certified at the International Academy for Positive and Transcultural Psychotherapie, Wiesbaden, Germany

-- Couple Counselor for Neurodiverse Couples, currently in training and certification process at The Asperger / Autism Network (AANE) in Watertown und New York City, USA
+- Couple Counselor for Neurodiverse Couples, trained and certified by The Asperger / Autism Network (AANE) in Watertown und New York City, USA

 - “Liebe mit Köpfchen: Beziehungstipps einer Autist*in für neurodiverse Paare”.
 2022